 Good hygiene is the most important way to ensure maximum vase life for cut flowers, but cool room temperatures also have a significant influence.
 Place flowers away from direct sunlight, and avoid positioning them near sources of heat or directly underneath air-conditioning units.

 - If you can’t make it to Shropshire, England to see the Austin’s garden, “Promise of Rose Gardens” public gardens where you can seek out swaths of David Austin roses.

 - Our guide to “Growing English Garden Roses” includes English rose varieties, and tips for cutting, conditioning, and arranging.

 - Also, find more guides and shop for David Austin Roses on the David Austin website.

-- 15 of Our Favorite Fragrant Roses We’ve rounded up some of our favorite varieties that are as appealing to the nose as they are to the eye.
+- Our Favorite Fragrant Roses We’ve rounded up some of our favorite varieties that are as appealing to the nose as they are to the eye.